usiemeblessing/blog-review-card/README.md

 ## Acknowledgments

-I would like to acknowledge the Future Fullstack YouTube channel for providing clear and valuable HTML tutorials that contributed greatly to my understanding during this project.
+I would like to acknowledge the Future Fullstack YouTube channel for providing clear and valuable HTML and CSS tutorials that contributed greatly to my understanding during this project.